 - Step 5: Gather and press the dough, lightly kneading until the dough comes together.
 Press the dough into an 8-inch disk.

-- Step 6: Divide the dough into 8 equal-size pieces.
+- Step 6: Divide the dough into 8 equal-sized pieces.
 Making the cuts as straight as possible is important here so the scones don't fall over when baking!
 Freeze the scones for 20 minutes.

 - Step 7: Brush with egg wash and sprinkle with turbinado sugar.